sanjaybasu/healthcare-ai-equity/_chapters/chapter_10_survival_analysis.md

 Including time interactions in the model provides another diagnostic approach.
 If we extend the model to include interaction terms between covariates and time or functions of time like log(t), significant interactions indicate time-varying effects.
 This approach not only tests but also estimates how effects change over time, providing substantive insights into the nature of non-proportionality.
 The interaction coefficient tells us whether the log hazard ratio is increasing or decreasing over time and at what rate (Kleinbaum & Klein, 2012).

 When testing proportional hazards specifically in the context of demographic or social variables, violations often have important equity implications.
 If the hazard ratio for Black race versus white race decreases over time, this might indicate that initial disparities in access to diagnosis or treatment narrow as patients enter specialized care.
 If the hazard ratio increases over time, this might suggest that initially similar outcomes diverge as cumulative effects of structural barriers mount.
-Either pattern invalidates the single hazard ratio interpretation from a standard Cox model and requires more sophisticated analysis using time-varying coefficients or stratification (HernÃ¡ndez & Bauer, 2019).
+Either pattern invalidates the single hazard ratio interpretation from a standard Cox model and requires more sophisticated analysis using time-varying coefficients or stratification (Hernández & Bauer, 2019).

 ```python
 """